CuDevlin/UltimateGMDProject/BlogPosts/Post5.md

 animator.SetFloat("MoveY", moveInput.y);
 ```
 When no input is given, the character idles in the last moved direction, allowing directional aiming and consistent visual feedback.

+The enemy variants also have simple animations, which are non-directional.
+This also allows the distinction between the enemy types as they have different HP, Damage, and Speed.

 **Why It Matters:**
 Without proper directional animation, top-down movement can feel unresponsive or generic.
 Animating all 8 directions makes movement more readable and fluid, especially during fast-paced enemy encounters.
 It also supports future polish like directional attacks or aim-based mechanics.